ziyimo/popgen_util/README.md

 # r_phylo_util
-Some utilities for phylogenetic analysis in R
+Some R and Python utilities for processing files in popgen analyses